 Indonesia Launching a Joint Disaster Management Centre with the UN

-at the Office of the Vice-President, which is to set priorities for the
+The Indonesian Government established today a joint Disaster Management Centre (DMC) with the United Nations at the Office of the Vice-President, which is to set priorities for the management and coordination of international relief efforts.

 The establishment of the Centre comes two weeks after the tsunami struck, with initial, acute aid having been rendered to survivors in Banda Aceh and those located along the west coast of Sumatra.
 Given the unprecedented scope of the disaster and the inaccessibility of affected areas, unified assessments and targeted aid are essential for the recovery of the affected population and the effective use of international resources.